 The Honeybirds program is for children aged 2.5-5.
 School runs Monday-Friday, from 9am to 3pm.
 There are two age groups in our mixed-age classroom, the Little Birds (2.5-3.5) and the Big Birds (3.5-5).
 Part-time enrollment is available for Little Birds.
 Big Birds must enroll full time.

 Morning drop-off occurs between 8:45 and 9am.
-Upon arrival, children are greeted with modeling clay, drawing, bread dough, or another tactile activity to create a grounded beginning to our day.
+Upon arrival, children are greeted with modeling clay, drawing, bread dough, outdoor play, or another tactile activity to create a grounded beginning to our day.
 Sometimes this activity might be the planned lesson for the day.
 Children are also welcome to find games to play or initiate artistic endeavors on their own during this time.
 Open play happens until there is a good transition point for everyone.
 As a play school, we do not break up a good game!
-Circle time follows, where we greet everyone, employ songs and rhythmic play, and tell the story of the month.
-Afterwards, we all share a snack.
+Around 10am, we all share a snack.
 We try to go outside every day, even if it’s just for a walk around the block during inclement weather.
 We might go to a neighborhood playground, or to our backyard.
 Afterwards, everyone comes together for a communal lunch.
-Quiet time occurs after the meal and lasts at least 60 minutes.
+Quiet time occurs after the meal and lasts at least 60-90 minutes.
 Everyone rests during quiet time.
 We begin the waking-up process around 2:20.
 Pick up occurs between 2:45 and 3pm.